By Vera Remes

 When it comes to focus, inner awareness is essential.

 As a follower of horse trainers Sally Swift, Ray Hunt and Tom Dorrance, I am familiar with the principles of grounding, centering, breathing and “soft eyes.”
-Sally Swift describes the essentials of soft Eyes in her book, Centered Riding as “wide-open eyes and peripheral awareness, awareness of your entire field of vision and feeling sensations from within.”
+Sally Swift describes the essentials of soft eyes in her book Centered Riding as “wide-open eyes and peripheral awareness, awareness of your entire field of vision and feeling sensations from within.”

-Grounding, breathing, and centering also can relate to meditation and other metaphysical pursuits.
-I use those principles in Reiki, energy healing, and my everyday life, but I never thought of using “soft eyes” in the same way.
+Grounding, breathing and centering can relate to meditation and other metaphysical pursuits.
+I use those principles in Reiki, energy healing and my everyday life, but I never thought of using “soft eyes” in the same way.
 Now I have.
 Using soft eyes in life may be antithetical to the typical advice given for success—to focus, focus, focus on our goals.
 But seeing life through soft eyes may hold an unexpected benefit.
 I can’t focus my intention on any goal 100% of the time.
 What I think Sally Swift means is to step back to see the whole of a situation, ground yourself and open yourself up to receive the knowledge the universe has for you.

 To experience the feeling of soft eyes, find an object to focus on somewhere near you, such as a book or a chair.
 Now, stare at that object with all of your concentration.
 Notice the muscles in your face as they become tense and your breathing becomes irregular and shallow.
 Next, instead of staring at the object, really look at it.
 Allow yourself to see the other things in the room while you continue to look directly at the object.
 As you open up your field of vision, the tension in your face decreases and your breathing returns.
 This is the difference between over-focusing on an object and looking at it.
 Intense staring is “hard eyes,” creating unwanted tension in the body.
-If you are riding a horse, no longer will your breathing, hip joints, legs and hands function with fluidly.
-A broader way of looking is “soft eyes.”
+If you are riding a horse, no longer will your breathing, hip joints, legs and hands function with fluidity.
+A broader way of looking is through “soft eyes.”
 An opposite feeling embraces me when I ride with soft eyes.
 I am relaxed, enjoying the movement of the horse, feeling my muscles and joints loosen.
 So too, it will be in life.